 The German genocide committed against the Ovaherero and Nama peoples in Namibia (1904-08) was the first of the 20th century.
 Throughout its colonial rule, Germany disposessed the Namibian population, racially oppressed them and deprived them of their rights.
 The German government refuses to this day to pay reparations.
 Today, however, (post)colonial crimes and their impact are being discussed with increasing frequency and openness.

-ECCHR works to legally address German colonial crimes in Namibia.
+ECCHR works to legally address erman colonial crimes in Namibia.
 We closely cooperate with representatives of Namibian civil society as well as of the Nama, Ovaherero and San.
-In June 2021, the German and Namibian governments plan to publish a joint declaration to come to terms with the genocide.
+In June 2021, the German and Namibian governments published a Political Declaration to come to terms with the genocide in Namibia.
 However, the years-long negotiations disregarded the participation rights of those affected, excluded civil society, and still did not legally recognize the colonial crimes.

-Historically, some colonial crimes have been relatively well addressed, but not legally.
+Historically, some colonial crimes have already been –addressed, but not legally.
+Former colonial powers all too often try to evade their responsibility.
 All too often, former colonial powers try to evade their responsibility.
 This is also the case of the German government, which in its “reconciliation agreement” only wants to acknowledge the genocide “from today’s perspective” and refuses to pay actual reparations.

 Colonialism has not only left wounds in Namibia: the systematic transfer of wealth has led to social and economic inequality in all former colonies, and the racist violence has caused trauma.
 In Germany, the racism that “justified” colonialism has also become deeply inscribed into society and the law.